Cooper Union: Financial support

 A substantial portion of the annual budget, which supports the full-tuition scholarships in addition to the school's costs, is generated through revenues from real estate.
-In addition, the value of its real estate is a very important asset to the college, and has increased its endowment to over $600 million.
+Its endowment is over $600 million.
 The land under the Chrysler Building is owned by the endowment, and as of 2009, Cooper Union received $7 million per year from this parcel.
 Further, under a very unusual arrangement, New York City real-estate taxes assessed against the Chrysler lease, held by Aby Rosen, are paid to Cooper Union, not the city.
 This arrangement would be voided if Cooper Union sold the real estate.
-In 2006, Tishman Speyer signed a deal with the school to pay rent that has escalated to $32.5 million in 2018, and will increase to $41 million in 2028 and $55 million in 2038.
-During the national real estate crash in 2009, Cooper Union investment committee Chair John Michaelson acknowledged to The Wall Street Journal that Tishman Speyer "would not do that deal today" since such a generous deal had been made near the peak of the real estate boom.
+In 2006, Tishman Speyer signed a deal with the school to pay rent that has escalated to $32.5 million in 2018.

 Financial crisis and tuition controversy

 Around October 29, 2011, rumors circulated the school was in serious financial trouble.
-On October 31, a series of open forums were held with students, faculty, and alumni to address the crisis.
+On October 31, a series of open forums were held with students, faculty, and alumni to address a financial crisis.

-Current and past students voiced opposition on social networking sites and in print publications to the plan to begin charging tuition.
+Current and past students voiced opposition to charging tuition.
 The then-president of the school, Jamshed Bharucha, indicated depletion of the school's endowment required additional sources of funding.
-A possible tuition levy and more pointed solicitation of alumni donations and research grants were being considered to offset recent financial practices such as liquidating assets and spending heavily on 41 Cooper Square, a controversial new academic building.
-On April 24, 2012, the college announced approval from its board of trustees to attempt to establish a new tuition-based cross-disciplinary graduate program, expand its fee-based continuing education programs, and impose tuition on some students in its existing graduate programs, effective September 2013.
+In 2012, the college announced approval from its board of trustees to attempt to establish a new tuition-based cross-disciplinary graduate program, expand its fee-based continuing education programs, and impose tuition on some students in its existing graduate programs.

 In December 2012, as a protest against the possibility of undergraduate tuition being charged, 11 students occupied a suite in the Foundation Building for a week.
-Solicitation of additional endowment to support the free tuition policy was complicated by the school's policy of granting full tuition scholarships to wealthy students.
 Charging high tuition was complicated by the school's lack of customary amenities offered by other high-tuition schools.